Information for Prospective Artists- Seeking Applicants!

 COMPAS has been putting creativity into the hands of Minnesotans for almost 50 years.
 Our professional artists work alongside students, teachers, senior citizens, hospital patients, teens, and just about any other community member to spark their imaginations and infuse their lives with creativity.
 Please review the website for more information.

 COMPAS Teaching Artists connect with community members through performances, workshops, residencies and professional development.
 Programs take place throughout the state during school hours, after school, during the evening and on weekends.
-Locations include schools, libraries, senior care centers, events, youth programs and other community sites.
+Locations include schools, libraries, older adult living facilities, parks & rec, festivals, youth programs and other community sites.

 COMPAS Teaching Artists are paid competitively for workshops, residencies, and performances.
 Workshop and residency payments are the same across all artists.
 Performance payments are set by the artist/ensemble.
-We are most interested in artists who teach art forms or represent cultures or communities that are not our current roster or represent a gender working in an art form that is not represented on our roster.
+We are most interested in artists who teach art forms or represent cultures or communities that are not on our current roster.

 Application and Selection

 Once an artist has submitted the required information listed below, the application process consists of an initial round of consideration by COMPAS staff, followed by finalists having a face-to-face interview with our Arts Advisory Committee.
 If selected, incoming artists then attend a New Artists Workshop, followed by individual training meetings with COMPAS staff, as needed.

 While we are open to a wide variety of artistic approaches and backgrounds, we do require the following:

 Demonstrated ability as an artist